-How to become a Backend Developer?
+Steps on How to Become a Backend Developer

 Here are the steps you will need to follow:

-Step 1: Be well versed with the basics of Data Structures & Algorithm
+Step 1: Be Well-Versed with the Basics of Data Structures & Algorithm

-Step 2: Learn a Programming Language and choose a Framework
+Step 2: Learn a Programming Language and Choose a Framework

-Step 3: Learn the basics of Databases
+Step 3: Learn the Basics of Databases.

 Adding a database system to your portfolio would be the next logical step.
 There are many easy to use relational database management systems available from which you can select one.
 Almost all websites today boast some sort of storage, so learning about databases is always beneficial.